• Home

 Just outside Livingston on the way to Yellowstone National Park, Pine Creek Falls is a relatively easy waterfall hike with a tremendous payoff.

-The 2.5-mile roundtrip hike starts from Pine Creek Campground, an excellent, beautiful site for car camping.
+The 2.5-mile roundtrip hike starts from Pine Creek Campground, an excellent, beautiful spot for car camping.
 The trail is mostly shaded, very well marked, and gains only moderate, gradual elevation — manageable for just about anyone.

 Insider tip: once you get to the waterfall itself, cross the bridge and go just a bit further for a second cascade!
 This view is hidden from the front side, so it’s easy to miss.